gramps-project/gramps-web-docs/docs/index.md

 ## Interactive family tree graphs

-Navigate your family tree as an ancestor chart or as fan chart, with high-quality interactive graphics and configurable number of generations.
+Navigate your family tree as an ancestor chart, descendant chart, hourglass chart, or as fan chart, with high-quality interactive graphics and configurable number of generations.

 <div style="clear:both;"></div>